privacygmail cleanupemail security

 • But: CASA 2 certified by Google

-• But: No AI training on user data
+• But: no AI training on user data

 Avoid for Privacy: Unroll.Me

-Why to completely avoid in 2026:
+Why to skip it entirely in 2026:

 • Actively sells your email data for profit